Dave Ramsey: Early life and education

-Ramsey was born on September 3, 1960 in Maryville, Tennessee, to parents who worked in the real estate industry.
+Ramsey was born on September 3, 1960, in Maryville, Tennessee, to parents who worked in the real estate industry.
 He was raised in the Antioch neighborhood of Nashville and graduated from Antioch High School.
 At age 18, Ramsey took the real estate exam and began buying and selling property while attending the University of Tennessee at Knoxville, where he earned a Bachelor of Science degree in finance and real estate.

 Career

 By 1986, Ramsey had accumulated a real estate portfolio valued at over $4 million.
 However, when his primary lender for his portfolio was sold off to another financial institution, the new owners called in all his promissory notes at once, and since he was unable to pay them off, he filed for chapter 7 bankruptcy in 1988.

 While rebuilding his personal finances, Ramsey began providing financial counseling sessions at his church.
 In 1991, seeing his demand for counseling grow, he formed the Lampo Group (now known as Ramsey Solutions) to begin providing counseling professionally.
 Ramsey wrote and self-published his first book, Financial Peace, in 1992.

 By 1996, Ramsey was the solo host and the show was eventually renamed The Dave Ramsey Show three years later.

 In 1994, Ramsey introduced Financial Peace University, his nine-lesson course on personal finance.

 In 2004, the Gannett newspaper group dropped Ramsey's financial advice column after discovering that the names in readers' letters had been changed without disclosure.
 Ramsey responded by offering to pay Gannett their money back.

-In October of 2007, Ramsey took his radio show to television with The Dave Ramsey Show on Fox Business, which aired until 2010.
+In October 2007, Ramsey took his radio show to television with The Dave Ramsey Show on Fox Business, which aired until 2010.

 During the COVID-19 pandemic, Ramsey opposed public health measures such as mask mandates, referring to them as "a sign of fear".
 On his March 2, 2020, show, Ramsey dismissed refund requests for his upcoming live events, calling those who sought them "wusses" and stated that he would attend an event "by my freaking self" if necessary.

 In February 2021, Ramsey told Fox News that he did not support stimulus checks, saying, "If $600 or $1,400 changes your life you were pretty much screwed already.
 You got other issues going on."

-Teachings
+Teachings and criticisms

 One of Ramsey's central strategies is the "debt snowball" method, in which individuals pay off smaller debts first to gain momentum before tackling larger ones, regardless of interest rates.
 He discourages the use of credit cards, and frequently demonstrates his adherence to this philosophy by showing the only cards he carries: two debit cards, a driver's license, and a concealed-carry permit.